rails/rails/guides/source/action_view_overview.md

 ### DebugHelper

-Returns a +pre+ tag that has object dumped by YAML.
+Returns a `pre` tag that has object dumped by YAML.
 This creates a very readable way to inspect an object.

 ```ruby
 my_hash = {'first' => 1, 'second' => 'two', 'third' => [1,2,3]}